 This professional is available for new clients.

 Please see theautismshed.co.uk for further information about autism assessment, diagnosis and support.

 Psychotherapy gives a space for you to be fully listened to and seen.
 I offer a confidential space and time to focus on and examine your self and your body.
 We will also take time to reflect on the relationships you have in your life including ours.

-My practice in Canterbury is easy to reach for clients coming from Ashford, Maidstone and Faversham as well as Canterbury and the outlying villages.
-Just off the A2 parking is easy in a pretty setting.
+My Kent practice is in central Herne Bay near Canterbury and is easy to reach for clients coming from Thanet, Faversham, Whitstable as well as Canterbury and the outlying villages.

 I have extensive experience having worked in a variety of settings: